kristiankyvik/chatter-widget/README.md

     },
     // Send credentials to the chatter app
     login: function() {
-      if (Meteor.user()) {
+      //REPLACE the credentials (username and password) with the ones of the user you want to log into chatter.
+This example here is what could be used in a Meteor application. if (Meteor.user()) {
         var username = Meteor.user().username;
         var data = {